papicella/elastic-customer-api-rest/README.md

 # Elastic Spring Customer RESTful - APM Demo

-This demo is a Spring Boot application which can be used to deploy to K8s and inject automatically an Elastic Agent for APM Monitoring with Elastic Observability.
+This GitHub demo is a Spring Boot application which accesses relational database with Spring Data JPA through a hypermedia-based RESTful front end.
+You can use the repo instructions to deploy to K8s and inject automatically an Elastic Agent for APM Monitoring with Elastic Observability.

-There is no code changes required simply use an Init Container on K8s to instrument your application on Elasic APM server using the steps below
+There is no code changes required simply use an Init Container on K8s to instrument your application on Elastic APM server as shown by this GitHub repo below.

 ## Prerequisites